DavidBert/OMDI_JO2024/docs/Introduction_git.md

 git push origin main
 ```

-Go to your GitLab repository, click on the "Build/Pipelines" tab, and you should see the pipeline running.
+Go to your GitHub repository, click on the "Build/Pipelines" tab, and you should see the pipeline running.
 It will fail due to the failing test.
 Because of that failure, the code won't be deployed to the production environment.
 You can think of the pipeline as a way to ensure that the code is working as expected before it is deployed to the production environment.